-Single crystal and powder samples of \cesno\ were grown via a hydrothermal synthesis method~\cite{Powell2019} [representative single crystal and powder samples are shown in \autoref{cesno_fig:reitveld} (a) and (b) respectively].
-The advantage of hydrothermal synthesis is the significantly lower temperature required ($700^{\circ}$C), as compared with solid-state synthesis (typically $>1000^{\circ}$C), avoiding the temperatures at which tin oxide becomes volatile, thereby ideally minimizing oxidation.
-Approximately $13$~g of the pyrochlore stannate powder were prepared for neutron measurements using a mixture of $30-50\%$ SnO and $70-50\%$ SnO$_2$ in order to reduce any residual \cefo\ to \ceth, thus minimizing external impurities.
+Single crystal and powder samples of \cesno\ were grown via a hydrothermal synthesis method~\cite{Powell2019} [\autoref{cesno_fig:reitveld} (a) and (b)].
+The advantage of hydrothermal synthesis, from a sample quality standpoint, is the significantly lower temperature required ($700^{\circ}$C), as compared with solid-state synthesis (typically $>1000^{\circ}$C), avoiding the temperatures at which tin oxide becomes volatile, thereby ideally minimizing oxidation.
+Approximately $13$~g of the pyrochlore stannate powder was prepared for neutron measurements using a mixture of $30-50\%$ SnO and $70-50\%$ SnO$_2$ in order to reduce any residual \cefo\ to \ceth, thus minimizing external impurities.

-We expect negligible stuffing of the A-site \ceth\ on the B-site \snfo\ due to the large size difference ($1.01$ vs. $0.69$), unlike Yb and Ti ($0.87$ vs. $0.61$) in \ybtio \cite{Ross2012}.
+We expect negligible stuffing of the A-site \ceth\ on the B-site \snfo\ due to the large size difference ($1.01$ versus $0.69$~\AA), unlike Yb and Ti ($0.87$ versus $0.61$~\AA) in \ybtio \cite{Ross2012}.
 If present, such stuffing would create a corresponding defect in the oxygen sublattice, leading to a noticeable change in color.
-Our single crystal and polycrystalline samples are bright yellow with a green tint, as shown in \autoref{cesno_fig:reitveld} (a) and (b), and we observe no evidence of oxidation effects over time while in air, in stark contrast to the sister compound \cezro\ which turns black on the order of hours.
-Furthermore, we have collected temperature dependent, full-sphere single crystal x-ray data sets at $100$, $200$, and $300$~K. The oxygen atom positions were refined on lower symmetry sites and we see no flattening or movement of the thermal anisotropic displacement parameters (ADPs), suggesting an absence of defects in the oxygen sublattice at any measurable concentration.
+As shown in \autoref{cesno_fig:reitveld} (a) and (b), the single crystal and polycrystalline samples are bright yellow with a green tint, and we observe no evidence of oxidation effects over time while in air, in stark contrast to the sister compound \cezro\ which turns black on the order of hours.
+Furthermore, we have collected temperature-dependent, full-sphere single crystal x-ray datasets at $100$, $200$, and $300$~K. The oxygen atom positions were refined on lower symmetry sites and we see no flattening or movement of the thermal anisotropic displacement parameters, suggesting an absence of defects in the oxygen sublattice at any measurable concentration.
 The refined lattice parameter of $10.6464(4)$~\AA, within $0.01$~\AA\ of Tolla \textit{et al.}~\cite{Tolla1999} and Sibille \textit{et al.}~\cite{Sibille2019}, also suggests negligible oxidation.
-The remaining question is whether there is evidence of \cefo\ stuffing on \snfo\ sites, which is possible given the comparable ionic radii ($0.87$ vs. $0.69$).
+The remaining question is whether there is evidence of \cefo\ stuffing on \snfo\ sites, which is possible given the comparable ionic radii ($0.87$ versus $0.69$~\AA).
 Our x-ray refinement places an upper bound of $3\%$ for such B-site stuffing of \cefo.